greg-js/arch-wiki-md-repo/wiki/_content/english/Tor.md

 ### Running a Tor relay

-This means that your machine will act as an entry node or forwarding relay (depending on the relay's online time) and - opposing to the bridge relay - it will be listed in the public Tor directory.
+This means that your machine will act as an entry node or forwarding relay and, unlike a bridge, it will be listed in the public Tor directory.
 Your IP address will be publicly visible in the Tor directory but the relay will only forward to other relays or Tor exit nodes, not directly to the internet.

 #### Configuration